Regidan-codes/ML-ZOOMCAMP2022/ML_ZOOMCAMP_MIDTERM_PROJECT/README.md

 - Uploaded docker image from docker hub to azure container registry
 - Used the model saved in Azure registry to create a web app.
-- You can check the web app here [Azure model deployment](https://solareclipse.azurewebsites.net)
+- You can check the web app below.

 **MODELS USED**